-For certain loan casefiles, DU offers an appraisal waiver-an option to waive the appraisal requirement.
-For loan casefiles that are not eligible for an appraisal waiver, DU will require an appraisal reported on the appropriate appraisal report form for the type of property being appraised.
+For certain loan casefiles, DU offers Value Acceptance-an option to waive the appraisal requirement.
+For loan casefiles that are not eligible for Value Acceptance, DU will require an appraisal reported on the appropriate appraisal report form for the type of property being appraised.

-An appraisal waiver is a DU recommendation that results in the waiver of both the property inspection and appraisal report.
-The stated value of the subject property provided at time of application and submitted to Desktop Underwriter resulting in the appraisal waiver is the determined value of the subject property.
+Value Acceptance is a DU recommendation that results in the waiver of both the property inspection and appraisal report.
+The stated value of the subject property provided at time of application and submitted to Desktop Underwriter resulting in Value Acceptance is the determined value of the subject property.
 The value may not arbitrarily be increased and submitted to DU.
 An appraisal waiver may not be used if an appraisal is obtained for the transaction.

-- To improve the chance of getting an appraisal waiver finding through DU, it is recommended that the full zip code is entered into DU.
+To improve the chance of getting a Value Acceptance finding through DU, it is recommended that the full zip code is entered into DU.
 Include the last 4 digits when available.
+12345-1234

-12345-1234 - Complete guidelines for entering the subject property address, including pre- and post-directional abbreviations and street suffix abbreviations, are provided in the Guidelines for Entering the Subject Property Address document on www.eFannieMae.com. - The appraisal waiver may not be more than 4 months old on the date of the note and the mortgage. - Special Feature Code 801 must be entered in order to exercise the appraisal waiver. - Upgrade Requirements When DU issues an appraisal waiver but a Fannie Mae a full 1004 appraisal is required when: - Plaza is aware that the subject property does not conform to the neighborhood. - There are apparent adverse physical deficiencies or environmental conditions. - New or proposed construction.
-Escrows for postponed improvements are not permitted. - Home inspection report or other information in the file indicates the presence of adverse condition and/or marketability factors. - Purchase transactions when the transaction is the result of the sale of an REO property. - The last transaction on the property being purchased was a foreclosure. - Property is located in a federally declared Disaster Area in the previous 120 days.
+- Complete guidelines for entering the subject property address, including pre- and post-directional abbreviations and street suffix abbreviations, are provided in the Guidelines for Entering the Subject Property Address document on www.eFannieMae.com. - The Value Acceptance message may not be more than 4 months old on the date of the note and the mortgage. - Special Feature Code 801 must be entered in order to exercise the appraisal waiver. - Upgrade Requirements A full appraisal report is required regardless of Value Acceptance findings when; - Plaza is aware that the subject property does not conform to the neighborhood. - There are apparent adverse physical deficiencies or environmental conditions. - o New or proposed construction.
+Escrows for postponed improvements are not permitted. - o Home inspection report or other information in the file indicates the presence of an adverse condition and/or marketability factors. - o Purchase transactions when the transaction is the result of the sale of an REO property. - o The last transaction on the property being purchased was a foreclosure. - Property is located in a federally declared Disaster Area in the previous 120 days.
 Refer to Geographic Restrictions regarding Federal Disaster Areas. - o If the loan requires Mortgage Insurance (MI) and the MI Company has a requirement for a property inspection.
-(Refer to specific program guidelines for details). - Texas Cash Out transactions require a full appraisal, regardless of AUS findings. - Texas 50(a)(6) and Texas A4 loans require a full appraisal, regardless of the AUS finding. - o The applicable state law requires a full appraisal.
+(Refer to specific program guidelines for details). - o Texas Cash Out transactions require a full appraisal, regardless of AUS findings. - Texas 50(a)(6) and Texas A4 loans require a full appraisal, regardless of the AUS finding. - The applicable state law requires a full appraisal. - o Rental income is being used on the subject property to qualify the borrower.